 Drowning from accidental entanglements in nets and longlines is a minor source of fishing related mortality in killer whales.
 One killer whale was reported interacting with a salmon gillnet in British Columbia in 1994, but did not get entangled (Guenther et al. 1995).
-Along the U.S. west coast, two killer whales have been recorded entangled in Dungeness crab commercial trap fishery gear (one in 2015 and one in 2016) (NMFS 2016g).
-In 2013, a northern resident killer whale stranded in British Columbia and a fish hook was observed in its colon, but had no evidence of perforation or mucosal ulceration (NMFS strandings data, unpubl.).
+Along the U.S. west coast, two killer whales have been recorded entangled in Dungeness crab commercial trap fishery gear (one in 2015 and one in 2016) (NMFS 2016j).
+In 2018, DFO disentangled a transient killer whale entangled in commercial prawn gear near Salt Spring Island, British Columbia (NMFS strandings data, unpubl.).
+In 2013, a Northern Resident killer whale stranded in British Columbia and a fish hook was observed in its colon, but had no evidence of perforation or mucosal ulceration (NMFS strandings data, unpubl.).
 Typically, killer whales are able to avoid nets by swimming around or underneath them (Jacobsen 1986; Matkin 1994), and not all entanglements automatically result in death.
-For example, J39, a young male killer whale in J pod, was observed with a salmon flasher hooked in his mouth during the summer of 2015 around the San Juan Islands.
+For example, J39, a young male killer whale in J pod, was observed with a salmon flasher hooked in his mouth during the summer of 2015 around the San Juan Islands, which subsequently fell out with no signs of injury or infection (Center for Whale Research unpublished data).

 Entanglements of marine mammals in fishing gear must be reported in accordance with the MMPA.
 MMPA Section 118 established the Marine Mammal Authorization Program (MMAP) in 1994.
 Under MMAP all fishers are required to report any incidental taking (injuries or mortalities) of marine mammals during fishing operations.
-Any animal that ingests fishing gear or is released with fishing gear entangled, trailing, or perforating any part of the body is considered injured, and must be reported.
-No entanglements, injuries or mortalities have been reported in recent years.
+Any animal that ingests fishing gear or is released with fishing gear entangled, trailing, or perforating any part of the body is considered injured, and must be reported30.
+No entanglements, injuries or mortalities of SRKW have been reported in recent years.